Khalidmerai/Scrabble-sysc3110-project/README.md

 DoubleLetterSquare, DoubleWordSquare, trippleLetterSquare, TripleWordSquare, startingSquare, Square.java, Scrabble.java and gameBoard.java.
 Also assisted in bag.java and tile.java : Saad

 Left for MileStone 1 is the scrabble class to display all seven letters per player.

+HOW TO RUN THE PROGRAM FOR SUBMISSION 1:
+1. Download a junit.framework package to ensure all test methods run and the whole code implementation runs.
+Can be downloaded from this link https://search.maven.org/search?q=g:junit%20AND%20a:junit
+2. If user does not have a junit tester and does not want to dowloand it just remove or bypass it by putting it in /** */
+3. Dowloand the whole src and open it on intelij then configure the project then run the program by running class scrabble.java.